chelog/brawl/README.md

 # Brawl

 This is a submission for gmodstore Gamemode Competition.
+You can join and test the latest version on `37.230.210.93:27888`

 ![Screenshot](http://i.imgur.com/QoOeCt4.jpg)